 Agentmatch Search is brilliant!
 I’ve used other online databases before.
 But here there are links to online articles by that agent.
 It’s akin to being at some publishing drinks party when you read comments such as “the truth is many writers will find easier doors to knock on” and “we would suggest you be wary”.

 Being able to filter by genre, country and whether they’re a member of the Association of Authors’ Agents is great.
 There are also filters of ‘not accepting submissions’, ‘keen to build list’ and ‘open to new authors’.
 Combining the last two into an extra option of just ‘Keen or open’ would be even better.
-Or perhaps change the selection so you can choose more than one option?
+Or what about letting us choose more than one option?

 “I have a cunning plan…”